kubestellar/kubestellar/docs/content/v0.20/examples.md

 ## Scenario 6 - multi-cluster workload deployment of app with ServiceAccount with ArgoCD

 This scenario is something you can do after the [common setup](#common-setup).

+Before running this scenario, install ArgoCD on the hosting cluster and configure it work with the WDS as outlined [here](./thirdparties.md#install-and-configure-argocd).

 Including a ServiceAccount tests whether there will be a controller fight over a token Secret for that ServiceAccount, which was observed in some situations with older code.